estes-sj/Backrest-Summary-Reporter/README.md

 ```

 > [!IMPORTANT]
-> If the main Backrest container will be accessing this mount, it may be best to ensure it is included in the compose file.
+> If the main Backrest container will be accessing this mount, it may be best practice to ensure it is included in the compose file.
 This ensures that restarts to the rclone container do not break accessibility within the Backrest service.
 An example docker compose with Backrest included can be found [here](docker-examples/docker-compose-backrest.yaml).

 ## Healthchecks

-[Healthchecks](https://healthchecks.io/) can be optionally setup via the `.env`, specifically `HEALTHCHECK_PING_URL`.
+[Healthchecks](https://healthchecks.io/) are recommended to setup via the `.env` using `HEALTHCHECK_PING_URL`.

-Setting this up is useful for catching failed endpoints and successful scheduled endpoints.
+This setup helps by catching failed and successful scheduled endpoints.

 <p align="center">
     <img src="docs/img/healthchecks_screenshot.png" alt="Storage Stats" width="60%"/>